-1. Mermaid: in the Enlightenment Gallery, lays the figure of a “mermaid” an enigmatic object made in Japan almost two hundred years ago.
-Most probably it was made to deceive or even as a joke and is composed of the upper part of a monkey’s body and a fish tail.
+In the Enlightenment Gallery lays the figure of a “mermaid,” an enigmatic object made in Japan almost two hundred years ago.
+Most probably, it was made to deceive or even as a joke and is composed of the upper part of a monkey’s body and a fishtail.
 It is alarming and thrilling at the same time and a good example of how early collectors were not interested in the authenticity of objects.

-2. Animal Mummies: young and old are drawn by the Egyptian mummies collection at the British Museum.
+Young and old are drawn by the Egyptian mummies collection at the British Museum.
 They are enthralling, scary and thought-provoking.
 But it is not just humans that were mummified.
-Over 3 million animal mummies have been found in excavations in Egypt and some of them are on display in the museum.
-If visiting with children it is great fun trying to guess which animal is which!
+Over 3 million animal mummies have been found in excavations in Egypt, and some of them are on display in the museum.
+If visiting with children, it is great fun trying to guess which animal is which!

 British Museum: Mummy of a cat, all wrappings removed, legs drawn in close to the body, much of the fur survives.
 Photo Credit: © British Museum.

-3. Lindow Man: talking of mummies, they are not just Egyptian.
-Go to room 50 at the British Museum and you can see the remains of Lindow Man, a 24 year old man from Britain whose body was preserved in a peat bog.
+talking of mummies, they are not just Egyptian.
+Go to room 50 at the British Museum, and you can see the remains of Lindow Man, a 24-year-old man from Britain whose body was preserved in a peat bog.
 Seeing him is a great mystery, as it is still not known why he was killed and whether he was a sacrifice or a criminal punished by death.

-5. Buddha Statue: use one of the great staircases of the British Museum and notice the massive figure of a Buddha, standing on a lotus.
+Use one of the great staircases of the British Museum and notice the massive figure of a Buddha standing on a lotus.
 It cannot be missed, it is 8 metres tall!
 It represents the Buddha of Infinite Light and is one of the earliest surviving examples of Buddhist art from China.
 The serenity of the face and scale of the sculpture never fails to impress.

 British Museum – The mechanical galleon.
 Photo credit: ©British Museum

 British Museum: Iznik Pottery Basin.
-Photo Credit: ©British Museum.
+Photo Credit: © The Trustees of the British Museum.

-10. Statuette of Ajax: the last object is tiny, made of bronze and was discovered at the back of a cupboard by Ian Jenkins the curator of the ancient Greece department at the British Museum.
+The Statuette of Ajaz is tiny and made of bronze.
+It was discovered at the back of a cupboard by Ian Jenkins, the curator of the ancient Greece department at the British Museum.
 This statuette has a disturbing theme, the suicide of Ajax.
-It is thought to be one of the earliest representations of an identifiable character in Greek art, but also shows vividly the vulnerability of the human mind.
+It is thought to be one of the earliest representations of an identifiable character in Greek art, but it also shows the vulnerability of the human mind vividly.